Photo: Albin Hillert/WCC

 What is the Stewards’ Programme?

-The Stewards’ Programme is of the highest importance for the overall smooth running of the General Assembly as stewards assist in different areas of work such as common prayer, documentation, communications, language services and floor management.
+Stewards play a special role in the smooth running of the General Assembly by assisting in areas of work such as common prayer, documentation, communications, language services and floor management.

 What is unique about this programme?

-If you are between 18 and 30 years old, and have a strong interest in ecumenical work, you are eligible to apply!
-Sufficient knowledge of English is required as this is the working language of the programme.
-Be prepared to work for long hours in a team of people from a variety of cultural and church backgrounds!
+Young people aged between 18 and 30 with a strong interest in the ecumenical work are eligible to apply!
+Sufficient knowledge of English combined with motivation and enthusiasm to work for long hours in a diverse team is required.

-The Conference of European Churches will be responsible for board and lodging expenses and will provide pocket money during the programme.
-Travel costs, passport, visa and any other personal related expenses are to be borne by the steward.
-Applicants are kindly requested to apply to their church, local parish and/or diocese, and National Council of Churches for funding.
-In case they fail to raise funds, they should contact the Conference of European Churches.
+CEC will be responsible for board and lodging expenses and will provide pocket money during the programme.
+Travel costs, passport, visa and other personal expenses are to be borne by the steward.
+Applicants are requested to apply to their home church, local parish and/or diocese, and National Council of Churches for funding.
+In case they fail to raise funds, they should contact CEC.

 After the General Assembly stewards are expected to implement an ecumenical project related to the theme of the Assembly in their local church and/or academic community.
-Proposals for projects and planning will be considered and discussed during the Stewards’ Programme.
+Proposals for projects will be discussed during the Stewards Programme.

 The application is made through an online form.
-Before you start the application make sure you have the following at hand:
+Before applying following documents will be needed:

-1. A scanned copy of your passport or national identity card.
+1. A scanned copy of passport or national identity card.

-2. A scanned copy of a letter of recommendation from your church or ecumenical organisation.
+2. A scanned copy of a letter of recommendation from a church or ecumenical organisation based in Europe.

 If you are unable to complete the online application for some reason or have other questions please contact us at firstname.lastname@example.org

-Deadline to submit your application is 1 January 2018.
+Deadline to submit applications is 1 January 2018.